Summer-Bell/Pewlett-Hackard-Analysis/README.md

 ## Employee Database Summary

 - How many roles will need to be filled as the "silver tsunami" begins to make an impact?

 There are 90,398 roles that will potentially need to be filled as employees begin to retire.
-The unique_titles file should be modified to include the employee’s department as well as the employee manager.
+The unique_titles [unique_titles.csv](Data/unique_titles.csv) file should be modified to include the employee’s department as well as the employee manager.
 This can be accomplished by joining the dept_manager table to the unique_titles table and adding the additional columns.
+The ERD [EmployeeDB.png](EmployeeDB.png) is a visual display of the datasets and their primary keys.
 The retiring employee's managers have to have specific department's data.
 With that data management can evaluate if roles need to be filled and setup mentorship partnerships.

 - Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 There are only 1,549 employees identified as being eligible for the employee mentorship program.
 With over 90,000 employees retiring there are more than enough qualified retirement-ready employees to mentor the next generation.
 High achieving younger employees as well as employees with longevity should also be eligible for the mentorship program.